jrihon/thesis/lib/multi-bib.typ

   if style == "ieee" {
     ieee_style(biblio)
   } else {
-    panic("Style of the bilbiography " + style + "is not implemented.")
+    panic("Style of the bibliography " + style + "is not implemented.")
   }

 }